When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results

-We summarize our results surrounding gender alone in overall stories for scenarios where the \participant (not the \prefix) can decide a character's gender \autoref{tab:gender_summary}.
-In all scenarios but ``Joe's'' wedding, suggestions of a \woman character are anti-stereotypical.
-Here, we see that \man suggestions never significantly change the rates of writing characters of any gender when compared to stories written without suggestions.
-On the other hand, \woman suggestions significantly (or marginally) decrease the rate of \man characters or increase the rate of \woman characters.
-However, even with this change, we still see at least marginally more \woman characters than \man characters in every scenario under every setting, including \woman suggestions.
+We summarize our results on gender in overall stories for scenarios where participants, rather than the story prefix, determined a character's gender in \autoref{tab:gender_summary}.
+In all scenarios except ``Joe's'' wedding, fem-coded character suggestions are anti-stereotypical.
+We find that pro-stereotypical suggestions have no significant effects when compared to writing without suggestions (\autoref{subtable:summary_a}, left).
+By contrast, anti-stereotypical suggestions significantly or marginally shift writing toward anti-stereotypical characterization or away from pro-stereotypical characterization (\autoref{subtable:summary_a}, right).
+Still, in every scenario, pro-stereotypical characters remain (often significantly) more common than anti-stereotypical ones, despite exclusively anti-stereotypical suggestions (\autoref{subtable:summary_b}).

-In the scenario of ``Joe's'' wedding, suggestions of a \man character are anti-stereotypical.
-Here we see that \man suggestions do not significantly affect the rates of writing characters of any gender when compared to stories written without suggestions, but we see an insignificant trend towards writing fewer \woman partners with \man suggestions (as discussed more in \autoref{sec:wedding}).
-Regardless of the presence or type of suggestions, we always see significantly more \woman partners for ``Joe'' than \man.